-In 2013 we offer two residential study weeks, one on Baroque, one on Renaissance music.
+In 2015 we will be offering two residential study weeks, one in Baroque, one in Renaissance music.
 Both courses are for experienced instrumentalists and singers, working together and separately in chamber groups and large ensembles.
-The courses are directed by highly acclaimed and experienced specialist musicians, universally respected and admired as both teachers and performers.
+Our tutors are highly acclaimed and experienced specialist musicians, universally respected and admired as teachers and performers.

-We have a small Scholarship Fund to support those whose financial situation would prevent them from attending courses without assistance.
+We have a small Bursary Fund to support those whose financial situation would prevent them from attending courses without assistance.
 We are particularly keen to encourage music students and those setting out on a career in music, for whom these courses will be exceptionally helpful.
 The Eastern Early Music Forum (to help participants from Eastern regions) and a few individual benefactors contribute to the Fund.
-Please consider whether you or your company could give us similar support.
+Please consider whether you could give us similar support.
 For more information, see Bursaries.

-You will be warmly welcomed on either - or both - of our courses in 2012.
+You will be warmly welcomed on either - or both - of our 2015 courses.

 fax: +44 (0) 1223 701914

 Cambridge Early Music is a registered charity, No. 1127932, and a private limited company registered in England and Wales,